Texas HIV Medication Program

 Thanks to the Medication Advisory Committee for recommending these changes.

-Program applications, guidelines, and formulary listings are available on the THMP document page.
+You can find program applications, guidelines, and formulary listings on the THMP document page.

 Sign up to one or more email lists below today to receive timely and relevant news from THMP:

-Subscribe to THMP News - Less frequent updates with news about significant events for the THMP program.
+Subscribe to THMP News - News about significant events for the THMP program.

 Subscribe to THMP Participating Pharmacies - Updates of interest to THMP participating pharmacies.